Apple Mobile Device USB Driver Download Windows 10/7 Free to Reboot iTunes

 1. Wiki - Apple Mobile Device USB Driver

-To enable an Windows OS to interact with an Apple iPhone 8, iTunes would install Apple Mobile Device USB Driver and a set of other background processes when it's first downloaded to an Windows 7 – thus landing the Windows counterpart of iTunes for Mac in a much larger size.
+To enable an Windows OS to interact with an Apple iPhone, iTunes would install Apple Mobile Device USB Driver and a set of other backstage processors when it's first downloaded to an Windows system – thus create a bloated iTunes in a much larger size.

 You may also consider this free iTunes alternative for Mac.